TeamREPENTOGON/REPENTOGON/documentation/docs/StageTransition.md

+---
+tags:
+  - Global
+  - Class
+---
-# Class "StageTransition"
+# Global Class "StageTransition"

+???+ info
     This class gives access to data exclusive to the stage transition screen.

     Please note that the `StageTransition` is only used to configure how the stage transition plays.
 If you want to manipulate the content of the screen during a stage transition, you need to use the NightmareScene class.

-???+ info
-    You can get this class by using the StageTransition global table.
+    You can get this class by using the `StageTransition` global table.
     ???+ example "Example Code"
         ```lua
-        local samestage = StageTransition.GetSameStage ()
+        local samestage = StageTransition.GetSameStage()
         ```